ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-r3-service-delivery.md

 ## Questions

 Questions regarding this NOFO may be submitted to CJA.R3Service@Illinois.gov until 11:59 p.m.
 July 16, 2020.

-Questions and responses are posted on [https://r3.illinois.gov/faqs](https://r3.illinois.gov/faqs) and [here](SFY21R3NOFOQuestions.pdf).
+Questions and responses will be posted at [https://r3.illinois.gov/faqs](https://r3.illinois.gov/faqs) and at [https://grants.icjia.cloud](https://grants.icjia.cloud).

 ## Contact Information